Tag Archives: Tobgyal

 In the event, the film still reaped a more than respectable RMB250 million or so, considerably more than Guns and Roses‘ RMB150 million, and as a largely larky mixture of car stunts, gunplay and twisty plotting it’s okay entertainment.
 The release version runs smoothly and shows almost no signs of being fiddled with, apart from an opening title noting “this story is purely imaginary” and a jarringly optimistic three-minute sequence (shot some time later) featuring actress Tao Hong 陶虹 and one of the leads.
 Tao, a veteran in her own right (A Beautiful New World 美丽新世界, 1998; Sky Lovers 天上的恋人, 2002), was a lead in Ning’s Guns and Roses, and is conveniently the real-life wife of No Man’s Land lead, Xu Zheng 徐峥.
 But the sequence adds nothing to what the film has already messaged earlier, and only succeeds in ending the movie on a distractingly rosy note.

 Xu, who shot the film before his notable Lost on Journey 人在囧途 (2010) and mega-hit Lost in Thailand 人再囧途之泰囧 (2012), is especially good in his opening scenes as an ambitious city lawyer who’s come to make his name and fortune in the outback by defending a villain on a capital charge.
 It’s not so far from his persona as the duplicitous executive who’s laid low by misfortune in Journey, though as the black comedy recedes and his character becomes more humane, the role is weakened.
 He’s progressively outclassed by the line-up of desperados, especially re-voiced Tibetan actor Tobgyal 多布杰 (Kekexili: Mountain Patrol 可可西里, 2004) as the taciturn villain, Huang Bo as his even more psychotic sidekick and Yang Xinming 杨新鸣 as a shady garage-owner.
 Actress Yu Nan 余男, then at the start of a period taking more action-centred roles, holds her own but looks miscast in a role that calls for a trashier, girlier performance.
-(She subsequently returned to the the northwest deserts for a harder-arsed role in Windblast.)
+(She subsequently returned to the northwestern deserts for a harder-arsed role in Windblast.)

 Production values are top class, with the vehicular action by Hong Kong car-stunt ace Luo Lixian 罗礼贤 [Bruce Law] often stealing the show from the humans.